 Dan came to Bresslergroup from the Lockheed Martin Advanced Technology Labs in Cherry Hill, NJ, where he was exposed to a number of technologies and developed skills as an embedded software developer.
 It was there that he discovered he thrives in work environments that demand constant learning.

-Dan earned Bachelor of Science and Master of Science degrees in Electrical Engineering from Villanova University.
+Dan earned BS and MS degrees in Electrical Engineering from Villanova University.
 Before he realized engineering was his true love, he spent one year as a biology major.
 He still enjoys the natural world and gets out hiking and backpacking whenever he can.
 (When he’s at home, you’ll find him watching episodes of “How It’s Made” and “Modern Marvels.”)